oakstair/typist/README.md

 # Typist

-Let text be typed on yout home page as a nice effect.
+Let text be typed on your home page as a nice effect.

-For a demo you may visit my home page http://www.oakstair.se where it is used.
+For a demo you may visit [my home page](http://www.oakstair.se) where it is used.

 ## Setup
 Include oakstair-typist.js in your page.